 If you are considering filing a medical malpractice claim in Ohio, keep in mind the following:

 - You do not necessarily have to go to trial.
 Many malpractice claims are resolved before they go to court.
-Some are settled, some are dropped.
 Whether or not your case proceeds to trial, you should have a lawyer on your side to represent you against the defense.

 - Expert knowledge is necessary.
 The field of medicine is highly complex, so in proving medical malpractice, expert medical knowledge is essential.
 Your attorney should be able to bring on medical experts to support your claim, and you will want to be as forthcoming as possible when discussing your injury with them.

-Why Choose The Fitch Law Firm For Your Case?
+Why Choose the Fitch Law Firm LLC for Your Case?